 Brain injury can leave an individual with a number of persistent impairments that interfere with finding and keeping a job.
 These problems may be cognitive (difficulties with attention, memory, communication, reasoning, and problem-solving), physical (weakness or lack of coordination in arms or legs, impaired vision, fatigue, sleep problems), emotional (vulnerability to depression, difficulty controlling anger or anxiety), or behavioral (being impulsive).

-After sustaining a brain injury, an individual may experience difficulty performing their job safely, or in the same manner.
+After sustaining a brain injury, an individual may experience difficulty performing his or her job safely, or in the same manner.
 Some may find they need to find other employment, while others can request adaptions in their workplace to accommodate their new needs.

 Deciding to Return to Work